chintal/tendril/doc/userdoc/userinstall.rst

                            safe to have a local version of the filesystem of, though you should remember that these are copies of the respective filestsyem - which you will have to maintain yourself.

-    Follow the instructions in the Instance Deployment section to :

-        - Setup ``apache``.
-        - Setup the filesystems.
-        - Generate your copy of ``refdocs``.

 Maintaining the Installation